 Jackfruit - young and ripe

-Jackfruit is a massive fruit that grow on trees all over the Bali.
-They’re pretty big so easy to spot, you’ll see jackfruit hanging on trees on the side of the road and in Balinese housing compounds.
+Jackfruit is a massive fruit that grow on trees all over the island.
+They’re pretty big and easy to spot, you’ll see jackfruit hanging on trees on the side of the road and in Balinese housing compounds.
 Young jackfruit is used in Bali as a meat replacement in vegetarian dishes, stews, curries, and commonly found in Nasi Campur - meaning mixed rice.
 When cooked, jackfruit has an incredible meaty texture, with a mild flavor so a firm favorite for veggies and vegans.

 You’ve probably tried papaya elsewhere, but it bears mentioning to make sure you have tried Bali papaya.
 It is unlike any other, naturally sweet and delicious and a great naturally medicine for delicate stomachs suffering from travel and atmospheric changes.